 CAHF also works to improve the public’s understanding of long-term care through ongoing campaigns which include promotion of long-term care issues through dialogue with stakeholders, the news media, advertisers and partnerships with community groups and related organizations.

-Pictures from 2017 Spring Legislative Conference and Women's Caucus reception.
+Click here for pictures from 2017 Spring Legislative Conference and Women's Caucus reception.

-Assembly member Cristina Garcia visits with staff at Southland Care Center, Norwalk
+Above left: Assembly member Cristina Garcia visits with staff at Southland Care Center, Norwalk